Jsparrow/dashboard/docs/README.md

 ![jSparrow Linebreak Very-Top](/dashboard/img/git-linebreak-very-top.png)

+## jSparrow 4.16.0

+We are happy to announce that in our new release we have introduced the availability of our 20 free rules without registration.
+Additionally, our markers can also be applied on your sources for free.

+***“We are stuck with technology when what we really want is just stuff that works.” – Douglas Adams***

 ## jSparrow 4.15.0

 We are happy to announce that in our new release we have once again improved the user experience of our jSparrow Eclipse Plugin.
 There is a better handling of the UI in connection with the refactoring process.